HaoranLiu507/EDSR-RCNN/README.md

 ![](README.png)

-This project is based on the EDSR project“ https://github.com/sanghyun-son/EDSR-PyTorch ”The specific structure and functional implementation of the EDSR model developed can be found in the article:
+This project is based on the EDSR project "https://github.com/sanghyun-son/EDSR-PyTorch" The specific structure and functional implementation of the EDSR model developed can be found in the article:

 [1] Bee Lim,  Sanghyun Son, Heewon Kim, Seungjun Nah, and Kyoung Mu Lee,  "Enhanced Deep Residual Networks for Single Image Super-Resolution," 2nd NTIRE: New Trends in Image Restoration and Enhancement workshop and challenge on image super-resolution in conjunction with CVPR 2017.